 CEH has developed in-house statistical models, such as Ecomaps, and uses external models, such as InVEST, LUCI and ARIES, to explore such interactions and understand how decisions on management or restoration of environmental assets will deliver different levels of natural capital.

-- Produce inventories of available asset datasets that contribute to knowledge of natural capital
+- Producing inventories of available asset datasets that contribute to knowledge of natural capital

-- Identify and make available best knowledge of the processes and functions that define the interactions among natural capital assets, and how such interactions underpin the delivery of ecosystem services (e.g. through reviews)
+- Identifying and making available best knowledge of the processes and functions that define the interactions among natural capital assets, and how such interactions underpin the delivery of ecosystem services (e.g. through reviews)

-- Develop and apply tools and models that use this best available knowledge and recent data processing capabilities (such as cloud computing) to combine natural capital datasets and produce outputs that are, or can be transformed (e.g. by economists) into, measures of ecosystem services and human well-being
+- Developing and applying tools and models that use this best available knowledge and recent data processing capabilities (such as cloud computing) to combine natural capital datasets and produce outputs that are, or can be transformed (e.g. by economists) into, measures of ecosystem services and human well-being

-- Develop knowledge exchange and communication tools, such as portals on the CEH website, to provide access to datasets and project outputs, and to enable exploration of the chain of evidence linking natural capital to ecosystem services and human well-being.
+- Developing knowledge exchange and communication tools, including a Natural Capital Portal, to provide access to datasets and project outputs, and to enable exploration of the chain of evidence linking natural capital to ecosystem services and human well-being.

 The NCMet workplan integrates conceptual and methodological innovation with empirical analysis from a range of case studies covering natural capital assets in land, water and air systems (Figure 1).
 It is based on three organising principles: